DeweiHu/AdaptDiff/README.md

 * `diffusion_solver.py`: This is the major code to define the diffusion process (setting variance schedule), conduct forward and reverse process.
 In the class **_DiffusionSampler_**, we define methods **forward_sample** and **reverse_sample**.
 The reverse sampling can be either conditional or unconditional.
 For better visualization, there are some auxiliary methods, e.g., iteratively plot each denoising step (**serial_reverse_iterate**).

 * `conditional_diffusion_trainer.py`: This is the training code for the diffusion model in step (2).
 Note that a pre-trained segmentation model is needed to provide the pseudo-label.
+In the release, we provide a model checkpoint [diffusion.octa500.pt](https://github.com/DeweiHu/AdaptDiff/releases/tag/octa-500-v1.0) for generating OCT-A images in the same style with the [OCTA-500](https://ieee-dataport.org/open-access/octa-500) dataset.

 * `conditional_diffusion_tester.py`: This is the inference code for the diffusion model in step (3).
 We save the synthetic paired data in a pickle file.

+* `example_inference.py`: **TODO**, provide a simple inference code to show the generation result with a binary mask.

 ### Data arrangement